-Administration of cell-based therapeutics has shown increasing promise for disease treatment and regenerative medicine.
-When the anatomical target is diffuse, such as in the case of bone marrow transplantation, cells may be delivered intravenously, leveraging diffusion and convection through the vasculature for distribution throughout the body.
+Berkeley, CA 94720, USA S. Kumar Department of Bioengineering and Therapeutic Sciences University of California San Francisco, CA 94158, USA the anatomical target is diffuse, such as in the case of bone marrow transplantation, cells may be delivered intravenously, leveraging diffusion and convection through the vasculature for distribution throughout the body.
 However, highly localized delivery of cells to solid tissues has proven much more challenging because the formulation must be sufficiently liquid-like to permit injection but sufficiently solid-like to remain at the target site.
-Encapsulation of cells in 3D hydrogels prior to injection into tissue is emerging as an attractive strategy to address the latter challenge1-5.
-Once delivered, hydrogels can provide a mechanically stable engraftment niche for engineered cells and thus improve cell survival and function^{3,6}.
-However, the covalent crosslinking strategies often used to form these hydrogels can compromise injectability and potentially subject cells to mechanical trauma as the hydrogel can be damaged during injection^{7,8}.
-Viability and engraftment in vivo can often fall below 5%^{3,6}, which has been attributed to the possibility that rheological characterization alone may inadequately capture the injectable's injection-protecting properties during flow through thin needles and under the near-instantaneous deformation associated with hand injection9.
-Thus, there is a strong and open opportunity to improve the performance of shear thinning injectables by better defining relationships between injectable composition, flow properties, and cell viability.
+Encapsulation of cells in 3D hydrogels prior to injection into tissue is emerging as an attractive strategy to address the latter challenge.[1-5] Once delivered, hydrogels can provide a mechanically stable engraftment niche for engineered cells and thus improve cell survival and function.[3,6] However, the covalent crosslinking strategies often used to form these hydrogels can compromise injectability and potentially subject cells to mechanical trauma as the hydrogel can be damaged during injection.^[7,8] Viability and engraftment in vivo can often fall below 5%,^[3,6] which has been attributed to the possibility that rheological characterization alone may inadequately capture the injectable's injection-protecting properties during flow through thin needles and under the nearinstantaneous deformation associated with hand injection.^[9] Thus, there is a strong and open opportunity to improve the performance of shear-thinning injectables by better-defining relationships between injectable composition, flow properties, and cell viability.